 During the lease term in Clarendon

-During lease, the rental property belongs to the renter we respect the renter 's privacy.
+During lease, the rental belongs to the renter we respect the renter 's privacy.
 As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Clarendon, the tenant must allow us to come into the rental.
-Some justifiable reasons to access rental are to:
+If Nesbitt Realty has a good reason to go into a rental property in Clarendon, the renter must allow us to come into the rental.
+Some solid reasons to access rental property are to:

 - Supply agreed services, or